WenqinSHAO/pvd-dev/README.md

 This repository provides a series of abstraction/automation to facilate the envrionement setting for multi-PvD related projects.

 Following steps will create an ubuntu VM with pvd kernel patch.
-Instructions are as well given on how to install on that VM other pvd related tools, especially pvdd and radvd.
+Instructions are as well given on how to install on that VM other pvd related tools, especially pvdd, radvd, iproute2 and wireshark.

 Table of Contents
 =================